 “First and foremost, I am beyond grateful and humbled.
 The I-House community has been a pillar of support during these times of uncertainty.
 Without support from I-House, my experience would not be possible.
 I am excited to be part of this community and contribute in creative ways to the core mission and values.” – Javier M., Guatemala, Columbia University, Public Administration

-The following funds are available to new applicants for the 2018-19 academic year:
+The following funds are available for the 2022-23 academic year:

-Freunde des International House Fund Awards ranging from $500 to $2,000 will be made to Residents from under-represented developing countries or Germany.
-This fund was established in 1990 by Freunde des International House, e.V., the Frankfurt-based International House pan-European alumni chapter, and is supported through donations from alumni and friends in Germany.
+Freunde des International House Fund – Need based awards of up to $2,500 will be made to Residents from under-represented developing countries, from countries experiencing conflict and/or Residents who are citizens of Germany.
+This fund was established in 1990 by Freunde des International House, e.V., the Germany-based International House pan-European alumni chapter, and is supported through donations from Alumni and friends in Europe.

 The General Resident Fund – Need based awards of up to $6,500 will be made to Residents demonstrating financial need.

 Mitsui USA Foundation Fund – Awards of $5,000 will be made to 1-3 Residents who are U.S. citizens or permanent residents.
 Made possible by The Mitsui USA Foundation, the program was developed to foster educational efforts that promote international understanding and closer U.S.-Japan relations.
 Qualified applicants should have strong communication skills and an interest in international affairs or business.

 The Thea Petschek Iervolino ‘48 Foundation – Awards of $7,500 each to 2 residents studying art, 2 residents studying music and 1 resident studying education.
 Thea Petschek Iervolino, ‘48 was an avid patron of the arts and International House.
 She has expressed her life-long commitment to International House in various ways including the generous support allowing for financial aid awards.